Accommodation in Johannesburg

 The accommodation in Johannesburg is one of the city's biggest advantages.
 Houses in Joburg are generally big and often come with a patio as well as a swimming pool which can be used for most of the year because of the beautiful weather.

 Expats often choose to rent rather than buy property because they'll only be living in Johannesburg for a limited time.

 House hunting should be one of the fun parts for expats relocating to Johannesburg.
-Before the hunt for housing begins, however, a few decisions will have to be made, based on a few important factors.
+Before the hunt for housing begins, decisions will have to be made based on a few important factors.

 Security is the topic expats who are new to South Africa will probably have researched the most or, at least, be most concerned about.

 The majority of South African homes are equipped with some level of security, but this varies depending on location.
-Relatively speaking, free-standing houses protected by nothing more than a fence are the least secure kind of accommodation.
+Generally speaking, freestanding houses protected by nothing more than a fence are the least secure kind of accommodation.
 The security of such houses can be improved by adding burglar alarms with armed response, and ensuring that the surrounding fences cannot be easily breached.

 The most secure type of housing is part of a security complex.
-They are heavily protected by high walls, security cameras, and professional security guards that monitor access around the clock.
-The peace of mind provided by these neighbourhoods is the reason most expats choose to live in them.
+They are protected by high walls, security cameras, and professional security guards that monitor access around the clock.
+The peace of mind provided by these gated communities is the reason most expats choose to live in them.

 Finding accommodation in Johannesburg